JuanParks/Fleet/THM Advanced ELK Queries Course.md

 ## Wildcards
 Wildcards allow for general searches to be done.
 The wildcard character [\*] is used to find any character & any amount of characters within a query.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Example: If you are searching all documents that contain the words "hacking" and "hack" within the "activity" field, then the query would look like "activity:hack\*"
+&ebsp:Example: If you are searching all documents that contain the words "hacking" and "hack" within the "activity" field, then the query would look like "activity:hack\*"